 Close System Properties window by clicking OK.

-Before installing a Windows Vista or Windows 7 Service Pack, please follow steps in the following articles - otherwise the installation might fail because of some trivial reason such as messed up files on system drive or not enough free space on disk, or some malware blocking installation:
+Before applying a Windows Vista or Windows 7 Service Pack, please follow steps in the following tutorials - otherwise the installation might fail because of some trivial reason such as messed up files on system drive or not enough free space on disk, or some malware blocking installation: